What is a Term Insurance Claim?

 1. Contact the Insurer

-If you cannot resolve the issue directly with the insurance company, the next step is to escalate the matter.
+If the issue remains unresolved, the next step is to escalate the matter.
 You can file a complaint with the Insurance Ombudsman.
 This is a free service that helps consumers address grievances against insurance providers.

 Gather all relevant details and documents about your claim before you file a complaint to ensure a smooth process.